Welcome to my blog

 Apple News could be boosted by digital magazine service “Texture”

-Back in March of 2018 Apple stated it had set out to acquire a digital magazine subscription service called Texture which is run by Next Issue Media LLC, Texture is already available on the iPhone & iPad via the “Texture – Unlimited Magazines” App however this acquisition could bring the service in house to Apple News.
-The Texture service started in 2010 providing access to more than 200 digital magazines at a monthly subscription under $10.00.
-Magazines served via Texture can be accessed on five devices for each subscription.
-Titles...
+Back in March of 2018, Apple stated it had set out to acquire a digital magazine subscription service called Texture, which is run by Next Issue Media LLC.
+Texture is already available on the iPhone and iPad via the "Texture – Unlimited Magazines" App, but this acquisition could bring the service in house to Apple News, potentially expanding its reach and offerings within the existing platform.

 Apple to launch more of its own original programming